Essential Tips for Moving to Iceland

 Moving to Iceland has also become popular because it is considered a very safe country to live and raise a family.
 Most Icelandic towns have a hot pool where people can get warm while they chill for hours discussing life and politics.
 Imagine sitting in a warm pool outside in the freezing weather with friends and locals, enjoying a warm drink, and taking in the fresh air while creating human connections.

-Do they speak English in Iceland?
-Or will you have to learn an entirely new language?
+What language do they speak in Iceland?
+Do they speak English, or will you have to learn an entirely new language?

 Good news, if you do not speak Icelandic, it is ok!
 Everyone in Iceland, and especially the capital, Reykjavik, speaks English.
-But if you want to immerse yourself in the culture, there are plenty of schools that you can attend and learn Icelandic.
+But if you want to immerse yourself in the culture, there are plenty of schools that you can attend and learn the Icelandic language.

 Moving to Iceland will require adjustments to your consumer habits, especially if you are moving from the U.S., where products are abundant year-round!
 Product diversity in Iceland is limited.
 The country imports almost everything, except for a few products like lamb, dairy, and seafood.
 This means that many fresh vegetables are not available year-round, and sometimes they are not of the best quality.